Automorphisms of the mapping class group of a nonorientable surface: Preliminaries

-Fix $m\ge 3$ and suppose that $f\in\Gamma'(m)$ preserves a generic family of disjoint circles $\mathcal{C}$.
-Then $f$ fixes each circle of $\mathcal{C}$ and, furthermore, it can be represented by a diffeomorphism equal to the identity on a regular neighbourhood of each circle of $\mathcal{C}$.
+Let $S$ denote the surface $N_{g}^n$ for $g\ge 3$ and $n\ge 0$.
+We recall from \cite{A} the construction of finite index pure subgroups $\Gamma_m(S)$ of $\Mcg(S)$ (see Section 2 of \cite{A} for more details).
+Fix an orientable double cover $\Sigma=\Sigma_{g-1}^{2n}$ of $S$.
+Then $\Mcg(S)$ can be identified with the subgroup of $\Mcg(\Sigma)$, consisting of the isotopy classes of diffeomorphisms commuting with the covering involution.
+Consequently, $\Mcg(S)$ acts on $H_1(\Sigma,\mathbb{Z}/m\mathbb{Z})$ for all $m\ge 0$.
+We define $\Gamma_m(S)$ to be the subgroup of $\Mcg(S)$ consisting of all elements inducing the identity on $H_1(\Sigma,\mathbb{Z}/m\mathbb{Z})$.
+If $m\ge 3$, then $\Gamma_m(S)$ is a pure subgroup of $\Mcg(S)$.
+In particular, if $f\in\Gamma_m(S)$ preserves a multicurve $\mathcal{C}$, then $f$ fixes each curve of $\mathcal{C}$ and, furthermore, it can be represented by a diffeomorphism equal to the identity on a regular neighbourhood of each curve of $\mathcal{C}$.
 If the restriction of $f$ to any connected component of $S^{\mathcal{C}}$ is isotopic (by an isotopy that does not have to fix pointwise the boundary components of $S^{\mathcal{C}}$) either to the identity or to a pseudo-Anosov map, then $\mathcal{C}$ is called a \emph{reduction system} for $f$.
 The intersection of all reduction systems for $f$ is called the \emph{canonical reduction system} for $f$.
+Reduction systems were introduced by Birman, Lubotzky and McCarthy in \cite{BLM}, for the case of a nonorientable surface see \cite{Wu}.